MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/uwp.md

 Before you begin, please make sure that the following prerequisites are met:

-* Your project is set up in Visual Studio 2015 Update 3 or Visual Studio 2017.
+* Your project is set up in Visual Studio 2015 Update 3 or later.
 * Your project references Universal Windows Platform [5.2.2](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform/5.2.2) or later

 > [!NOTE]